xypnox/blag_zola/content/page/about.md

 - [Facebook](https://facebook.com/xypnox/)

 You can also email me at xypnox @ gmail . com (Be smart and remove those spaces ;)) or me @ xypnox.com

+This blog is Open Source and the code is availabe at [Github](https://github.com/xypnox/blag/).